terraform-google-modules/terraform-google-address/README.md

-# terraform-google-address
+# Google Address Terraform Module

-This terraform module provides the means to permanently reserve an IP address available to Google Cloud Platform (GCP) resources, and optionally create forward and reverse entries within Google Cloud DNS.
+This terraform module provides the means to permanently reserve an [IP address](https://cloud.google.com/compute/docs/ip-addresses/) available to Google Cloud Platform (GCP) resources, and optionally create forward and reverse entries within Google Cloud DNS.
 The intent is to provide an address resource which exists independent of the lifecycle of the resources